-Short-term measurements were made twice per site, once in the morning between 7 a.m. and 10 a.m. and again in the afternoon between 3 p.m. and 7 p.m.
+Short-term measurements for most locations were made approximately twice per site, at least once in the morning between 7 a.m. and 10 a.m. and again in the afternoon between 3 p.m. and 7 p.m.
 The reported values from these measurements are the loudest overall Leq measured either in the morning or afternoon.

-The following sections describe the existing noise environment in the West Seattle Link Extension and Ballard Link Extension.
-It should be noted that noise measurements were not taken in the SODO, Chinatown-International District, or Downtown segments because the alignment is either in tunnels or adjacent receivers did not warrant noise measurements.
+The following sections describe the existing noise environment in the West Seattle Link Extension.
+It should be noted that noise measurements were not taken in the SODO Segment because adjacent receivers did not warrant noise measurements.
+In addition, all noise measurements were taken during normal operations of the West Seattle Bridge, and none were taken during the COVID-19 travel restrictions.

-Complete results of the monitoring along with photos of the system installations and locations are provided in Attachment N.3A, Noise Measurement Data, Site Details, and Photographs.
+Complete results of the monitoring, along with photos of the system installations and locations, are provided in Attachment N.3A, Noise Measurement Data, Site Details, and Photographs.

-5.2.1 West Seattle Link Extension Existing Noise Measurement Results
+5.2.2 Existing Noise Measurement Results

-The West Seattle Link Extension had 14 long-term and 7 short-term monitoring locations as shown on Figure 5-9.
-Sound levels in the West Seattle Link Extension area are dominated by traffic noise on major arterial roadways, such as the West Seattle Bridge, Fauntleroy Way Southwest, West Marginal Way Southwest, and Delridge Way Southwest.
-Table 5-5 summarizes ambient noise monitoring for the West Seattle Link Extension, which includes the monitoring locations, addresses, land use, and type of measurements.
+The West Seattle Link Extension had 22 long-term and 20 short-term monitoring locations as shown on Figures 5-5 through 5-7.
+Sound levels in the project area are dominated by traffic noise on major arterial roadways, such as the West Seattle Bridge, Fauntleroy Way Southwest, West Marginal Way Southwest, and Delridge Way Southwest.
+Table 5-1 summarizes ambient noise monitoring for the West Seattle Link Extension, which includes the monitoring locations, addresses, land use, and type of measurements.
 Although the noise monitoring location numbers may not be shown in order, the monitoring sites are generally presented from east to west.